SafetyWing Strikes Back!

 Two New Add-ons

-For Nomad Insurance 2.0, SafetyWing is now offering two optional add-ons — both for additional fees.
+For Nomad Insurance Essential, SafetyWing is now offering two optional add-ons — both for additional fees.

 The first covers “extreme” sports, like parachuting, ski-flying, spelunking, and cave-diving.
 Injuries from more conventional sports — surfing, skiing, snowboarding, kayaking, mountain biking, and hiking — are covered even without the add-on.

-The seconds add-on covers theft of electronics like laptops, phones, and cameras.
-Even without the add-on, the policy has coverage for trip interruption or delay (but not cancellation), lost luggage, theft of non-electronics, and some personal liability.
+The second add-on covers theft of electronics like laptops, phones, and cameras.
+Even without the add-on, the policy has some modest coverage for trip interruption and delay (but not cancellation), lost luggage, and theft of non-electronics.

 How is this different from Genki?

 Genki Explorer covers conventional sports injuries, but doesn’t offer an additional rider that covers “dangerous” activities.
-(Both Genki Resident and SafetyWing’s Nomad Health, their “full” policies, cover everything except “professional” sports.)
+(Both Genki Native and Resident, and SafetyWing’s Nomad Health Complete — the “full” policies — cover everything except “professional” sports.)

-They also offer only health insurance and include no other coverages (though Genki tells me they’re discussing these options as add-ons).
+Genki also offers only health insurance and includes no other travel coverages (though they tell me they’re discussing these options as add-ons).

 What Hasn’t SafetyWing Changed That They Should?